Marine Sanchez from Enhabit explains the role of a Passivhaus Designer.

 Marine studied general engineering at university before completing a Masters in sustainable buildings.
 Realising that buildings weren't performing the way they should do, she studied further to understand the performance gap, which led her to Passivhaus.
 As well as being a Certified Passivhaus Designer for the last four years, she is a building physics engineer and now also teaches others who are studying for the Passivhaus Designer qualification.

 Being a Passivhaus Designer is about understanding the physics of how a building works

 Training to be a Passivhaus Designer involves an intensive two week course.
-Marine says that they get quite a range of people, from architects, structural engineers and mechanical & electrical engineers, and through to a few brave self builders themselves!
+Marine says that they get quite a range of people, from architects, structural engineers and mechanical & electrical engineers, right through to a few brave self-builders!
 At its core is a lot of maths and physics to really understand how a building works.
 There are two qualifications from the Passive House Institute in Darmstadt – Passivhaus Designer, and Passivhaus Consultant.
-Marine explains that there is very little difference between them, and is just a matter of what type of degree you did at university.
+Marine explains that there is very little difference between them, and it is just a matter of what type of degree you did at university.

-Beyond that, there are independent Passivhaus Certifiers who will review the design and advise whether the building can be certified, and Passivhaus Tradesperson who are the people on site that are trained to work extremely well with low energy buildings.
+Beyond that, there are independent Passivhaus Certifiers who will review the design and advise whether the building can be certified, and Passivhaus Tradesperson who are the people on site that are trained to work on low energy buildings.

 A Passivhaus Designer guides the whole design team as to the concepts that are being worked towards